matplotlib/CZI_2024-06_mpl/proposal.md

 fixing bugs, reviewing Pull Requests, tagging and building releases, and keeping the continuous integration services running.
 These tasks are essential for the project's health; though each individually is small, they are frequently time critical and tedious.
-Starting from early 2020 CZI EOSS provided critical support for dedicated developers to fill this need.
+Starting from early 2020, CZI EOSS provided critical support for dedicated developers to fill this need.
 We propose to continue this effort.

-In addition to routine maintenance there are substantial improvements to the library that can require concentrated effort.
+In addition to routine maintenance, there are substantial improvements to the library that can require concentrated effort.
 We propose to focus on three large projects: generalizing and improving the performance of the Axis ticking system, modernizing the font handling code to support variable fonts and